evelyne24/system-design-checklist/docs/4_system-layers/2_content-delivery-network.md

 Clients must use `Accept-Encoding` to indicate support for compressed files `gzip` or `br` and the server must respond with `Content-Length` to determine the size of the file.

-[Comparing Broli with Gzip](https://expeditedsecurity.com/blog/nginx-brotli/), it has support across major browsers, it's faster and produces smaller files:
+[Comparing Brotli with Gzip](https://expeditedsecurity.com/blog/nginx-brotli/), it has support across major browsers, it's faster and produces smaller files:

 - HTML files are 21% smaller
 - CSS files are 17% smaller